BawdyAnarchist/quBSD/Future_Development.md

 	- chk_isqubsd_ipv4 - define_ipv4_convention - discover_open_ipv4

 Crons - No crons running.
 Probably something long term security that should be integrated and automated.

-ntpd - ntpd only runs during qb-hostnet.
-Maybe can nullfs mount or devfs? the ntpd database/location to a jail.

 qme-firefox needs fixed (personal note)